 At Hospice PEI we understand that being a caregiver can be challenging and often requires significant physical and emotional energy.
 Our trained volunteers are here to help.

-Volunteers provide compassionate support and care at the bedside while also providing a needed break for caregivers.
+Volunteers provide compassionate support while also providing a needed break for caregivers.
 Volunteers offer emotional and practical support through companionship, conversation, assistance with small tasks, transportation to appointments, and other similar activities.
-Bedside Volunteers support clients who are living at home, in the hospital, palliative care settings, or in long term care facilities.
+Volunteers support clients who are living at home, in the hospital, in palliative care settings, or in long-term care facilities.